 Fantastic Racism: Black Doom's general opinion of humans.
 In some endings, Shadow has a tendency to agree with him.

 Freudian Excuse: The GUN Commander, arguably, going by his relationship with Maria.

 Friendly Rivalry: Sonic tries to invoke this on Shadow, especially in the Space Gadget stage where he reminisces their rundown aboard the Space Colony ARK in Sonic Adventure 2.
 Needless to say, Shadow isn't interested in "friendly competition".

-He reciprocates in one ending, where he decies that who he is is the Most Powerful Hedgehog In The World
+He reciprocates in one ending, where he decides that who he is the Most Powerful Hedgehog In The World